sameer2800/HTTP-PROXY/README.md

 ##IIIT - proxy :

     Yes, this codes works also with IIIT - proxy.
-Just u need to comment line no 240 and uncomment lines 244 to 247.In this case,we are making a proxy server which connects to another proxy server present in our college network and sends the request to that proxy server and receives data back from that server. basically it means there are 2 proxy servers running in middle between client and server.
+Just u need to comment line no 240 and uncomment lines  244 to 247.In this case,we are making a proxy server which connects to another proxy server present in our college network and sends the request to that proxy server and receives data back from that server.basically it means there are 2 proxy servers running in middle between client and server.

 ##How to Run :

 	clone this project and go to the folder and run "make" through terminal and provide a port number too.

 	$make
 	$./proxy 6789